 Opening ceremony of the UNESCO-Chair “Global Understanding for Sustainability”

-The IYGU closing ceremony will be held on Nov 21, 2017 from 1 to 5pm at the Aula of the Friedrich Schiller University Jena.
+The IYGU Harvest Event will be held on Nov 21, 2017 from 1 to 5pm at the Aula of the Friedrich Schiller University Jena.
 Please download the invitation flyer here.
 The ceremony will be preceded by a press conference at 12:00pm in the Senatssaal (in the same building) and will be followed by a reception in front of the Aula.

 It would be wonderful to see you there!